PlanetLotus/PlanetLotus.github.io/_posts/2014-08-30-next-steps-little-ampton.markdown

 - Kill Keen on contact
 - Exit to ground when colliding with a tile with top-collision (state = `PATROL`)

+### Change direction

+- Play animation for a few calls
+- When done, go to previous state

 ### Fix machine

-- Play animation for a few frames
+- Play animation for a few calls
 - When done, patrol (state = `PATROL`)

 ### Stunned